Wandyrh/Portfolio-Angular/README.md

 - **Pagination:** Server-side pagination for lists.
 - **Validation:** All forms with required field validation.

+## Internationalization (i18n)

+- Full support for English and Spanish throughout the application.
+- Language selector available in the header, with instant language switching.
+- All menus, views, forms, dialogs, alerts, and confirmation messages are translated.
+- The selected language is saved in localStorage and automatically restored on page reload.
+- Translation files:
+  - `src/assets/i18n/en.json`
+  - `src/assets/i18n/es.json`

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.